 Problem 5: Greedy Insurance Companies

 Remember the example of what insurance is supposed to be?
 Well, think of that third party who is taking the money of the people and managing it.
 What would you think if that third party started using some of that money to buy filet mignon lunches and used some of the pool money to buy expensive cars and houses?
 Well, I just described the insurance companies.
 Huge salaries to the executives and upper management; very fancy buildings to do business in; lots of cushy expenses that are indulged, like hosting golf tournaments.
 Get the picture?
 The insurance companies whining about losing money is not much different than a billionaire whining about losing a few million dollars in the stock market.
 Before whining about losing money, the insurance companies must first stop their ludicrously high expenses.
 But that is not how people who love money more than people think.
 Reducing expenses is like cutting off their hand, so the only solution in their mind is to take more money from the pool contributors.

 Problem 6: Arrogant and Controlling Physicians

+Perks like the following.
 It is common practice for drug companies to have their sale’s people pay for the lunches of the physicians – and oftentimes their staff – who they are trying to get to try their drugs.
-My wife worked at a physician’s office for years and the drug companies would pay for lunch for the two physicians and their other four employees, five days a week, fifty two weeks a year!
+My wife worked at a physician’s office for years and the drug companies would pay for lunch for the two physicians and their other five or six employees, five days a week, fifty two weeks a year!
 Those poor physicians really need those free lunches every workday of the year, don’t they?
 Guess those drug companies have a good bit of cash lying around to pay tens of thousands of dollars for physician lunches for just one small physician practice!
 But hey, those drug companies don't make enough profit!
 And hey, just because the average citizen doesn't get free lunch every day doesn't mean we special physicians don't deserve it!

 Problem 1: Greedy Physicians and Medical Partners

 With major infrastructure costs and facility operations taken away from profiteers; and with the vast majority of physicians earning less than $200K per year, a huge cost burden would be realized and the primary cost problem would go away.

 Problem 2: Greedy Pharmaceutical Companies

 Profit margins are regulated.
 After research and development costs are recouped, only X profit margin is allowed on the drug.
 If a company produces a break-through drug, they are rewarded with higher profit margins for that drug even while the government subsidizes it to make it affordable.
-Drug monopolies for drugs that treat life threatening conditions are ended by government manufacture or government financed competitors.
+Drug monopolies for drugs that treat life threatening conditions are ended by government manufacture or government assisted competitors.

 Problem 3: Fear Filled People and Cowardly Physicians